 - The role of university research in combatting the climate and environmental crisis is strengthened.
 Future RDI investments must heavily emphasise the theme of climate and environment. - Emission offsets are the last option to attain carbon neutrality.
-The offsets are based on scientific knowledge and research. - Finland is carbon neutral by 2035 at the latest and strives for carbon negativity.
-Carbon sinks and carbon stocks are increased. - The loss of nature in Finland must be halted, and unspoiled and endangered ecosystems, such as old-growth forests, need to be protected and restored.
+Offsetting must be additive, i.e. it must result in emissions elsewhere being reduced more and faster than they would have been without offsetting.
+In addition, it must be based on scientific knowledge and research. - Finland is carbon neutral by 2035 at the latest and strives for carbon negativity.
+Carbon sinks and carbon stocks are increased. - Biodiversity loss in Finland must be stopped by 2030, and untouched nature and threatened ecosystems, such as old-growth forests, must be protected and restored.
 The planning of land and water use obliges users to compensate for the harm they cause to biodiversity. - Society transitions to completely sustainably and responsibly produced, fossil free or renewable energy sources.
-They are also made the most economically viable alternatives for consumers, households and enterprises, and technological developments and investments in them are supported.
+They are also made the most economically viable

-- The long-term goal is to go over entirely to renewable energy sources.
+- alternatives for consumers, households and enterprises, and technological developments and investments in them are supported. - The long-term goal is to go over entirely to renewable energy sources.
 Nuclear power is part of the transition to more sustainable energy production, and its role as a part of decentralised energy production is vital. - Using peat, oil, coal, or other fossil energy sources for energy production is prohibited. - Society's tax and subsidy systems must be changed quickly so that they strongly steer to reduce emissions and take care of the environment. - Carbon neutrality is promoted in regard to national transport.
 Public transport is accessible all around Finland.
 The special needs of student cities and students are taken into account.
 The railway network is improved upon and modes of transport using fossil-free or another form of clean energy must be the primary modes of transport within Finland. - Flight is taxed in a manner that decreases the effects that flying has on climate as effectively as possible.
 Finland will promote a harmonised flight tax also at EU level. - Business subsidies that are harmful to the environment must be given up.
-The condition for receiving subsidies is promoting a more sustainable future and responsibility. - Society enables a sustainable food system that steers primarily towards eating vegan food and reducing food waste in delivery chains and consumption. - Consumer products must include a label on their effects on the climate and the environment in order make sustainable consumption easier. - Consumer products are taxed in a manner that makes it financially viable for consumers to choose the more environmentally friendly and sustainable alternative.
-Regulation and taxation of production, maintenance and repair services supports prolonging the life and reducing the lifecycle emissions of products.
+The condition for receiving subsidies is promoting a more sustainable future and responsibility. - Society must enable a sustainable food system guiding people to eat primarily vegan food and taking account of any individual needs, with food waste minimised in both delivery chains and consumption. - Consumer products must include a label on their effects on the climate and the environment in order make sustainable consumption easier. - Consumer products are taxed in a manner that makes it financially viable for consumers to choose the more environmentally friendly and sustainable alternative.
+Regulation and taxation of production, maintenance and repair services supports prolonging the life and reducing the lifecycle emissions of products. - The International Criminal Court (ICC) must criminalise the destruction of natural resources. - The advertising of fossil products and services contributing significantly to biodiversity loss must be banned in Europe.